brsuite/broln/docs/safety.md

 `broln`.
 We encourage every person that is planning on putting mainnet funds into a Lightning Network channel using `broln` to read this guide carefully.
-As of this writing, `broln` is still in beta and it is considered `#reckless` to put any life altering amounts of BTC into the network.
+As of this writing, `broln` is still in beta and it is considered `#reckless` to put any life altering amounts of BRON into the network.
 That said, we constantly put in a lot of effort to make `broln` safer to use and more secure.
 We will update this documentation with each safety mechanism that we implement.